-All assignments are due at 11:59pm (one minute before midnight) on the specified due date.
+All assignments are due at 11:59pm (one minute before midnight) on the due date specified on the assignment (typically a Wednesday).
 All handins are electronic, usually consisting of one or more files that are to be copied to a specified directory.
 The writeup for an assignments will provide details about the handin procedure for that assignment.